MahmadSharaf/Cheat-Sheets/Docker.md

 - `docker container run [OPTIONS] IMAGE [COMMAND] [ARG...]`: Run a command in a new container
 - `docker container start [OPTIONS] CONTAINER [CONTAINER...]`: Start one or more stopped containers
 - `docker container stop [OPTIONS] CONTAINER [CONTAINER...]`:Stop one or more running containers

+## Data Management

+- Docker has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: **volumes**, and **bind mounts**.
+- Docker also supports containers storing files in-memory on the the host machine.
+Such files are not persisted.
+  - If you’re running Docker on Linux, **tmpfs** mount is used to store files in the host’s system memory.
+  - If you’re running Docker on Windows, named pipe is used to store files in the host’s system memory.
+- No matter which type of mount you choose to use, the data looks the same from within the container.
+It is exposed as either a directory or an individual file in the container’s filesystem.
+- Bind mounts and volumes can both be mounted into containers using the `-v` or `--volume` flag, but the syntax for each is slightly different.
+For tmpfs mounts, you can use the `--tmpfs` flag.
+We recommend using the `--mount` flag for both containers and services, for bind mounts, volumes, or tmpfs mounts, as the syntax is more clear.

+### Volumes

+- They are stored in a part of the host filesystem which is created and managed by Docker (/var/lib/docker/volumes/ on Linux).
+- Non-Docker processes *should not modify* this part of the filesystem.
+- Volumes are the best way to persist data in Docker.
+- A given volume can be mounted into multiple containers simultaneously.
+- Volumes also support the use of volume drivers, which allow you to store your data on remote hosts or cloud providers, among other possibilities.

+#### Volumes Common CLI commands

+- `docker volume create [OPTIONS] [VOLUME]`: Creates a new Volume
+- `docker volume prune [OPTIONS]`: Removes unused Volumes
+- `docker volume inspect [OPTIONS] VOLUME [VOLUME...]`: Display detailed information on one or more volumes
+- `docker volume ls`: List volumes
+- `docker volume rm [OPTIONS] VOLUME [VOLUME...]`: Remove one or more volumes.
+You cannot remove a volume that is in use by a container.
+- `docker run -v [VOLUME_NAME:]CONTAINER_STORAGE_PATH IMAGE`: Mount a volume to a container.

+### Bind Mounts

+- Available since the early days of Docker.
+- They may be stored anywhere on the host system.
+- They may even be important system files or directories.
+- Non-Docker processes on the Docker host or a Docker container can modify them at any time.
+- Bind mounts have limited functionality compared to volumes.
+- When you use a bind mount, a file or directory on the host machine is mounted into a container.
+- The file or directory is referenced by its full path on the host machine.
+- The file or directory does not need to exist on the Docker host already.
+It is created on demand if it does not yet exist.
+- You can’t use Docker CLI commands to directly manage bind mounts.

+#### Bind Mounts Common CLI commands

+- `docker run -v LOCAL_PATH:CONTAINER_STORAGE_PATH IMAGE`: Bind mount to a container.

+### tmpfs mounts

+- They are stored in the host system’s memory only, and are never written to the host system’s filesystem.
+- It can be used by a container during the lifetime of the container, to store non-persistent state or sensitive information.